SpamixOfficial/decompil.in/README.md

 You can find the site by either clicking the giffel on the homepage, or by heading over to [https://decompil.in/ctf](https://decompil.in/ctf)!

-*PS: You log in through GitHub :D*
+*PS: You can log in through GitHub, Slack or Discord :D*

 So, that's my homepage!
 Want to host it for yourself?
 Check the instructions down below!